euBusinessGraph/eubg-data/data/LAU/README.md

 bash loop.sh convert.tarql ../codes.tsv ../data/LAU2/ ../rdf/ lau5 ","
 ```
 # LAU 1
-LAU1 is the same as NUTS3 for these countries:
+LAU1 is not used (it's the same as NUTS3) for these countries:
 * AT
 * BE
 * HR
 * ES
 * IT
 * NL
+* NO
 * RO
 * SE
 For all other countries the LAU1 codes is different from NUTS3 and should be extracted.